« Today, if I could not collect African Art, I don’t think I would collect anything. »

 « In all things, he had universal taste and truly appreciated the most beautiful and most lyrical art as well as the hardest, even sometimes grotesque art. »

-His collection, considered « one of the two or three most important in France» by expert Alain de Monbrison, was dispersed in auctions by François de Ricqlès at the Maison de la Chimie in 2001 (June 30th to July 1st) where more than 644 pieces were auctioned for a historical result.
+His collection, considered « one of the two or three most important in France» by expert Alain de Monbrison, was dispersed in auctions by François de Ricqlès at the Maison de la Chimie in 2001 (June 30th to July 1st) where more than 644 pieces were auctioned and obtained a historical result.

-donation of a Nigerian ekoi crest mask
+donation of a Nigerian Ekoi crest mask

 An unusual Ekoi crest was donated to the museum in 2002, a proof of his knowing eye for African art.

 Used by one of the many groups linked to the Cross River during the Ekoi rule (southeast of Nigeria), this intimidating mask, with deeply human movement, appeared during funerary ceremonies.
 It is made of antelope skin stretched over a human skull with human hair covering the skull and chin.
 Despite being a difficult subject, its wild and magical nature is sure to mesmerize.

 Hubert Godet’s dation enriched the Museum collection with 15 remarkable pieces.
 The first dation, in 1999, just before his death in 2000, of three remarkable pieces from Mali and Congo are exposed in the Pavillon des Sessions (located in the musée du Louvre, inaugurated in 2000).

 The second dation, in 2003 of several meaningful objects are generally displayed in the Collections area or during temporary exhibitions such as "Planète Metisse, to mix or not to mix", "Artistes d'Abomey: dialogue sur un royaume africain" (Abomey Artists: dialogue on an African kingdom) or "Fleuv Congo, Arts d'Afrique centrale" (Congo River, Arts of Central Africa).